SHTIKOV/TriangleMessenger/README.md

 # Triangle Messenger

-> This is open source project for example simple куфд ешьу messenger.
+> This is open source project for example simple real time messenger.

 ## Npm install:
 ```